jcole-sec/CSC-842/Module 04 - Netproc/readme.md

 ## What?

-Netproc is python-based tool used to identify network socket connection in use by Windows processes.
+Netproc is python-based tool used to identify network socket connections in use by Windows processes.

 It is meant to function similar to the Windows `netstat -naob` command or `lsof -i` on Linux with expanded enrichment and logging features.

 ## Why?

-This tool is primararily intended for defensive amd situational awareness purposes.
+This tool is primarily intended for defensive and situational awareness purposes to enumerate what network activities are being executed by system processes.

 Some example use cases include:
 - Forensic review for rogue or unintended process identification